Kotlin/anko/README.md

 Share some text     | `share(text, [subject])`
 Send a email        | `email(email, [subject], [text])`

+Arguments surrounded with `[]` are optional.
 Methods return true if intent was sent.

 Also, that is how you can start an activity:
 ```kotlin